 However, the Hoh is technically a temperate rainforest because it receives the requisite amount of annual precipitation, unlike lowland forests in the lower portion of the Elwha River.

-Olympic National Park tours to the Pacific Coast
+Experience Olympic tours to the Pacific Coast

-Olympic National Park Beach Tours can be organized to the closest Pacific Coast beaches (Rialto, 1st, 2nd and 3rd Beach) that are an estimated 70 mile (one-way) trip from Port Angeles, Washington (3 hour roundtrip drive) or to Ruby Beach (approximately the same distance "out-of-the-way" if you are driving to the Hoh Rainforest.
+Olympic National Park Beach Tours can be organized to the closest Pacific Coast beaches (Rialto, 1st, 2nd and 3rd Beach) that are an estimated 70 mile (one-way) trip from Port Angeles, Washington (3 hour roundtrip drive) or to Ruby Beach (approximately the same distance "out-of-the-way" if you are driving to the Hoh Rainforest).
 A popular combination is a West End tour to the Hoh Rainforest and one of the La Push coastal beaches or Ruby Beach.

 We have structured our Pacific Northwest tide pool tours to explore both a local rocky shore and a beach on the Strait of Juan de Fuca (also called the Salish Sea).
-The tidepooling location for our eco tours is listed as a premier spot in the state of Washington though it is not located in Olympic National Park.
+The tidepooling location for our Salish Sea tours is listed as a premier spot in the state of Washington though it is not located in Olympic National Park.

 The act of visiting Olympic National Park ensures a certain amount of solitude as Port Angeles, Washington has population of just under 20,000 and it's the largest city on the Olympic Peninsula.